Benefits of participation:

 - contribute and help grow the industry and your company

 - continue your professional development

 To join any of these groups, email Donna White, Manager, Membership Relations, or call her at 905.602.8345 x2230.

 Cyber Security Forum

-ITAC’s Cyber Security Forum is an industry-government policy roundtable that has been held quarterly since 2000.
+ITAC’s Cyber Security Forum is an industry-government policy roundtable.
 It is widely regarded as a key venue for industry-government discussion of new and ongoing cyber-security issues and related policies, responses and solutions.
 Topics covered include cyber aspects of national security, network security, smart-grid security, cryptography policy, BYoD and device security, identity management, authentication, spam, malware, cyber warfare, privacy, etc.

 contact: Bill Munson

 The Digital Commerce Forum explores emerging ideas and new technologies transforming electronic commerce.
 Web-centric business members engage in professional development, share best practices and take advantage of networking opportunities.
 This group hosts regular events and promotes best practice information exchanges.